IlhomjonKurbanov/pyrite_proctored/README.md

 A web-based test engine for research on visual presentation factors in online news articles.

+(This version of pyrite has many features removed, to convert it from a self-administered experiment to a proctored experiment.
+See the full set of features at https://github.com/marijnburger/pyrite_full_features)

 # local setup
 1. Download repository & [install Node.js](https://nodejs.org/en/download/)
 2. Install bower globally: `$ npm install -g bower`